Bank accounts and managing money

 Some people are not able to manage their own finances or bank account with support.
 If this is the case for your son or daughter, there are several things you can do:

 - One option is a lasting power of attorney.
 This is when your son or daughter gives you the power to look after their finances.
 They would need to have the mental capacity to decide to give you this power, which can be explained in a simple and clear way.
 Attorneys must act in the person’s best interests, and must consider their wishes and choices as much as possible.
 They also have a duty to keep the person’s money separately from their own personal account and keep records of how the money is being used.
 A lasting power of attorney needs to be authorised by the Office of the Public Guardian, and typically costs £110.
 Find out how to register for a Lasting Power of Attorney.
-There is also quite a good resource on the subject from Housing and Support Alliance.
+There is also quite a good resource on the subject from The Law Society.

 - If your son or daughter lacks the mental capacity to be able to give you power of attorney, you can apply to the Court of Protection for deputyship for property and financial affairs.
 The Court of Protection handles decisions about people who may or may not lack mental capacity.
 The Court decides what decisions the deputy can make on the person’s behalf.
 Deputyship is usually not the first option and does have a cost implication, both for applying and processing your application, and as an annual subscription fee.
 It is therefore important to consider all your options before applying for deputyship.

 Managing benefits for someone who does not have mental capacity is slightly different to savings and bank accounts.
 When your son or daughter is 16, the Department of Work and Pensions (DWP) will deal directly with your son or daughter.
 If they are unable to manage their own benefits, you can ask the DWP to appoint you as an appointee to handle their benefits on their behalf.
 An appointee must be over 18 years old.
 For information about becoming an appointee, go to Appointees in GOV.UK.